learn2therm/PairProphet/docs/component_docs.md

         Asserts that input is a pandas dataframe, output is a numpy array, and the length of the output vector is equal to the number of examples.

-### **Subcomponent 7**: Plot a confusion matrix of the test results.

-**Use case**:

-        User wants to visualize the results of the model testing and receive a confidence score on the prediction.

-**Code**:

-        Function takes testing dataframe along with the model trained in the previous component.
-Plots confusion matrix using sklearn.metrics library.
-Returns model score.

-              Input: Model, Pandas dataframe
-              Output: Numpy array, Confusion Matrix

-**Test**:

-        N/A. Looking to eventually develop a test using python image prediction module.

-### **Subcomponent 8**: Calculate a 'functionality' metric that is the ultimate output of component five.

-Our goal is to develop some functionality score between a pair of proteins that is not just based on our singular classifier model.
-This will factor in information from multiple softwares as opposed to just Pfam, which is the focus during the first part of the project.
-This will be built during spring quarter.

-**Use case:**

-        User wants a reliable and precise metric to assess how closely related their input proteins are.

-**Test**:

-        work-in-progress

 #### Plan Outline